kchalkias/bot-vs-bot/README.md

 ## Acknowledgments

-- OpenAI's GPT-4 for assistance in improving the bot's algorithm
+- OpenAI's GPT-4 for assistance in improving UI and gicing directions regarding correct usage of chess lib related apis.